Email The Arlington County Board and Tell Them You Oppose Killing Deer and Support Non-Lethal Deer Management in Arlington, Virginia

 In 2014, The National Institutes of Health embarked on a successful non-lethal deer management plan to neuter adult females on their Bethesda Campus.
 By 2017, their deer herds reached a healthy size.

-You can click here to view more successful non-lethal deer management programs in the United States
+You can view more successful non-lethal deer management programs in the United States on No Killing Deer in Arlington.

 Current and former Arlington, Virginia residents and anyone worldwide who cares about wildlife can email a short note to the Arlington, Virginia County Board.